SamMed05/sm_blog/_posts/2021-11-26-what-does-it-feels-like-to-be-ahead.md

 *Three months have passed since my last post.
 Lately, I've been busy with school and other projects so that's the reason for such a long period of inactivity.
 I can't promise a regular publication frequency for my new posts, so come back here often to check in order not to miss anything! 😊*

 Anyway, the title of this post is referred to me.
-It's intentionally general and yes, it can sound a bit like I'm bragging at random, but trust me if I say that it has nothing to do with it and I intend it in another way.
+It's intentionally general and yes, it can sound a bit like I'm bragging at random about unclear things, but trust me if I say that it has nothing to do with it and I intend it in another way.
 Put that aside for now.

 ### Some context first